 After a few weeks of intense and enjoyable play-testing, here is my Yonex VCORE Pro 97 330 Racquet Review.
-It’s the update to the Yonex VCORE Duel G 97 330 and there are a few noticeable differences between the two frames.
+It is the update to the Yonex VCORE Duel G 97 330 and there are a few noticeable differences between the two frames.

-I’ve already written the “early impressions version” of the Yonex VCORE Pro 97 330 Racquet Review that you can find here and you can read about the other racquets in the Yonex VCORE Pro series here.
+I have already written the “early impressions version” of the Yonex VCORE Pro 97 330 Racquet Review that you can find here, and you can read about the other racquets in the Yonex VCORE Pro series here.
 But this post goes into more depth about the Yonex VCORE Pro 97 330 racquet, that you can buy here.
 There is also a video review of the racquet below.

 The Yonex VCORE Pro 97 330 is heavier than most of the racquets you find today.
-There aren’t many sticks that go above the 325 gram (unstrung) mark.
-Most notably is the Wilson Pro Staff RF97 Autograph (buy it here) (read my review here) which I created a specific comparison post for here, but otherwise it’s a diminishing market for heavy racquets.
-The Volkl C10 Pro is a similar racquet that comes to mind, but otherwise I can’t really think of any except for the re-issued Wilson Six One 95.
+There are not many sticks that go above the 325 gram (unstrung) mark.
+Most notably is the Wilson Pro Staff RF97 Autograph (buy it here) (read my review here) which I created a specific comparison post for here, but otherwise it is a diminishing market for heavy racquets.
+The Volkl C10 Pro is a similar racquet that comes to mind, but otherwise I can not really think of any except for the re-issued Wilson Six One 95.

 Yonex VCORE Pro 97 330 Racquet Review – How does it play?

 With or without lead tape, the frame excelled on being able to create heavy spin.
-It was more lively with the 16×19 string pattern over the predecessors 16×20 and it’s clear that Yonex wanted this update to be easier to use and to play with more spin and power.
+It was more lively with the 16×19 string pattern over the predecessors 16×20 and it is clear that Yonex wanted this update to be easier to use, and to play with more spin and power.

 Yonex VCORE Pro 97 330 Racquet Review – Let’s break it down

-Power: 7/10 – The RF97A packs more punch than this racquet, but it’s powerful enough to satisfy most players.
+Power: 7/10 – The RF97A packs more punch than this racquet, but it is powerful enough to satisfy most players.

 Control: 7/10 – The string pattern is a little livelier than I would have liked personally.
 Think 16×20 would have still been a good choice.

 Comfort: 8/10 – For 65 RA it definitely feels comfortable.
-Didn’t notice any discomfort despite stringing with stiff poly strings such as the Solinco Hyper-G.
+Did not notice any discomfort despite stringing with stiff poly strings such as the Solinco Hyper-G.

 Spin: 9/10 – Spin production was easy with the thin beam and the open string pattern.